SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-17-education-and-antisemitism.md

 We were, of course, wrong about both.
-Racism, post the Civil Rights Act and the Voting Rights Act, was no longer a _de jure_ matter, but it was most certainly and viciously present.
+Racism, post the Civil Rights Act and the Voting Rights Act, was no longer a _de jure_ matter, but it was most certainly and viciously still present.

 So too with antisemitism.
-And, right on time, the Republicans are spouting some deeply antisemitic rhetoric.
+And, right on time, the Republicans are now spouting some deeply antisemitic rhetoric.

-So we might ask the usual questions we liberals ask: isn't just a little bit more information, a little bit more education, the answer to our problems?
+So one might ask the usual question we liberals ask: isn't just a little bit more information, a little bit more education, the answer to our problems?
 We _always_ ask this, but sadly trip over multiple obstacles:
 - The [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect)
   means that the ignorant are full of unearned confidence in their opinions, often feeling no need for further information.
 - The [Backfire effect](https://en.wikipedia.org/wiki/Belief_perseverance) often means
-  people are _threatened_ by information that might change their beliefs, and instead dig in deeper and tighter in their ignorant positions.
+  people are _threatened_ by information that might change their beliefs, and respond by digging in deeper and tighter in their ignorant positions.

 So it might go either way: does education help or hurt the anti-antisemitism project?